mozilla/missioncontrol-v2/README.md

 or like above

 ```
-Rscript create.dashboards.static.R --data_file=default is ./all.the.data.Rdata (the --out from process.models.firefox.desktop.R)
+Rscript create.dashboards.static.R --data_file=default is ./all.the.data.Rdata (the --out from process.models.firefox.desktop.R) --backup=false
 ```

+The default for `backup` is `true` which will backup to hardcoded paths.

 And you're done.
 All of this ought to take roughtly 50 minutes.
 The models take about 40 minutes.